-Time-limited changes to the legislative regime have now been effected by means of provisions in CIGA 2020, which came into force on 26 June 2020.
+Time-limited changes to the legislative regime have now been effected by means of provisions in CIGA 2020, which initially came into force on 26 June 2020 and has been updated subsequently.

-Section 37, CIGA 2020 incorporates Schedule 14, which makes provisions about meetings of companies and other qualifying bodies held between 26 March and 30 September 2020 inclusive (though these dates are subject to amendment by regulation).
+Section 37, CIGA 2020 incorporates Schedule 14, which makes provisions about meetings of companies and other qualifying bodies held during the "relevant period".
+The "relevant period" was originally defined as being between 26 March and 30 September 2020 inclusive.
+This was however subject to amendment by regulation.
+On 29 September 2020, the Corporate Insolvency and Governance Act 2020 (Coronavirus)(Extension of the Relevant Period) Regulations 2020 came into effect.
+Regulation 2(4) amended the definition of "relevant period" such that it ends on 30 December 2020 rather than 30 September 2020.

 A company (as defined at s.
 1(1), CA 2006) is a qualifying body for these purposes, under Schedule 14, para.
-1(g).
+1(g) and continues to be so under the Corporate Insolvency and Governance Act 2020 (Coronavirus)(Extension of the Relevant Period) Regulations 2020 in accordance with Regulation 2(5)(d).